 Can I request individual census entry look-ups?

 Yes, you may apply to receive copies of individual census entries from 1950-2010 for yourself or immediate relatives.
 It’s not cheap—it’s $65 per person, per census year.
+(Check the website for current pricing.)
 But if you’re having research trouble you think would be answered by a census entry, it might be worth it.
 Click here to learn buy lithium medication online more about the “Age Search Service” offered through the Census Bureau.